-The latest statistics provided by local authorities in England on their housing strategy statistical appendix (HSSA) and business plan statistical appendix (BPSA) for 2010 to 2011 were released on Wednesday 30 November 2011.
+The latest statistics provided by local authorities in England on their local authority housing statistics form for 2011 to 2012 were released on Thursday 20 December 2012.

 Following assessment by the United Kingdom Statistics Authority, this release has been accredited as national statistics.